NickElseySpelloC/LightingControl/README.md

   WebsiteTimeout: 5

-# Optionally configure support for webhooks so that LightingControl can be notified immediately if you turn an input on or off
-InputWebhooks:
-  # Enable or disable the webhook listener
-  Enabled: False
-  # IP to listen for webhooks on.
-  Host: 192.168.86.32
-  # Port to listen for webhooks on.
-  Port: 8787
-  # The URL to send webhooks to.
-This is used by the Shelly devices to send events to the utility.
-  Path: /shelly/webhook

 # Use this section to configure your Shelly devices used to control the lights
 # See this page for more information: https://nickelseyspelloc.github.io/sc_utility/guide/shelly_control/
 ShellyDevices: